Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 It is actually very rare for divorce cases to proceed to court.
 In many situations and wherever possible, a non-confrontational process will be used.
 If you are engaging a solicitor who is a member of Resolution (see question ‘What is Resolution?’) then they will have signed up to this sort of approach and will encourage the use of alternative methods of reaching agreements, such as mediation and collaborative law.

-There is a fee of £550 (correct at the time of writing) payable to Her Majesty’s Courts and Tribunals Service to start a divorce, although assistance with fees may be available if you are on a low income or benefits.
+The court fee for issuing a divorce application is currently £593 in England and Wales.
+Assistance with fees may be available if you are on a low income or benefits.
 You can find current information on assistance with paying court and tribunal fees here.

 Legal Aid is no longer available for most divorce cases, although there are limited circumstances in which it may be granted.
 These may include cases involving domestic violence or forced marriage; situations where there is a risk of homelessness; where you are facing discrimination or have been accused of a crime or face prison or detention.
 You can find up to date information on Legal Aid here on the Government website.